eProsima/Fast-DDS-docs/docs/advanced.rst

 The server locator list
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Each *server* must specify how to be reach by specifing valid locators.
+Each *server* must specify how to be reach by specifying valid locators.
 Any *client* must be given proper locators to reach each of its *servers*.
 As in the :ref:`above section <DS_guidPrefx>` here there is a *server* and a *client* side setup.